roseengineering/rfcascade/README.md

--deembed             : de-embed the output of the two networks on top of stack -ideembed            : de-embed the input of the two networks on top of stack -swap                : swap the top two networks on the stack -cbg                 : transform network on top of stack into a common-base arrangement.
--ccd                 : transform network on top of stack into a common-collector arrangement.
--lift <a+bj>         : lift network on top of stack from ground and insert an impedance - j required -lift <henries>      : lift network on top of stack from ground and insert an inductor.
--p                   : print network on top of stack -series <ohms>       : push a series resistor onto stack -shunt <ohms>        : push a shunt resistor onto stack
+-deembed             : de-embed the output of the two networks on top of stack -ideembed            : de-embed the input of the two networks on top of stack -swap                : swap the top two networks on the stack -cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <a+bj>         : lift network on top of stack from ground and insert an impedance, j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -p                   : print network on top of stack -series <ohms>       : push a series resistor onto stack -shunt <ohms>        : push a shunt resistor onto stack